 RULE 16.3.
 MONITORING OF GROUNDWATER.
 The District will monitor estimated total annual production, water quality, and the water levels.
 An analysis of the monitoring data will be reported at least once every three years.
-If, within a Management Zone, the drawdown based on monitored groundwater levels, or total estimated annual production, or projected average water level drawdowns, reach a threshold established in Rule 16.4, then, as determined appropriate by the Board, the District will give notice to well permittees in the affected Management Zone(s) as provided in Rule 16.4.
+If, within a Management Zone, the drawdown based on monitored groundwater levels, or total estimated annual production, or projected average water level drawdowns, reach a threshold established in Rule 16.4, then, as determined appropriate by the Board, the District will give notice to well permittees in the affected Management Zone(s) and Management Areas(s) as provided in Rule 16.4.
 After giving notice, the Board will take appropriate action based on the analysis of measured water levels, projected average water level drawdowns, permitted production, current and projected total estimated annual production and relevant hydrogeologic and water resource information including, but not limited to surface water availability and drought conditions, and review and evaluate the current and predicted water availability.
 The District may reduce the maximum acre feet of water per acre of land for which the District may issue a permit and/or the volume of water authorized to be produced under any permit, as a result of the groundwater availability, total estimated annual production, and/or groundwater level drawdown within a Management Zone.
-The District may also adopt rule changes for a Management Zone if production in that Management Zone is shown to adversely impact groundwater conditions in another Management Zone.
+The District may also adopt rule changes for a Management Zone or Management Area if production in that Management Zone or

+Management Area is shown to adversely impact groundwater conditions in another Management Zone or Management Area.
 Once a threshold level has been reached, the corresponding actions in Rules 16.4 and 16.7 will be taken irrespective of any subsequent change to the DFCs for that aquifer or Management Zone.
+Besides monitoring production, water levels, and water quality across Management Areas and Management Zones, The District will also monitor and interpret conditions near property boundaries associated with permitted production for unreasonable impacts.

 [Amended July 12, 2005] [Amended June 12, 2012] [Amended May 3, 2017]